 - An outcome challenge statement describes the desired changes in the behaviour, relationships, activities, actions (professional practices) of the boundary partner.
 It is the ideal behavioural change of each type of boundary partner for it to contribute to the ultimate goals (vision) of the programme;

 - Progress Markers are a set of statements describing a gradual progression of changed behaviour in the boundary partner leading to the ideal outcome challenge.
 They are a core element in OM and the strength rests in their utility as a set of desired changes which indicate progression towards the ideal outcome challenge and articulate the complexity of the change process.
 They represent the information which can be gathered in order to monitor partner achievements.
 Therefore, progress markers are central in the monitoring process.
-Progress markers can be seen as indicators in the sense that they are observable and measurable but differ from the conventional indicators used in LFA.
+Progress markers can be seen as indicators in the sense that they are observable and measurable but differ from the conventional indicators used in Logical Framework Approach (LFA).
 Progress markers can be adjusted during the implementation process, can include unintended results, do not describe a change in state and do not contain percentages or deadlines;

 - Strategy maps are a mix of different types of strategies used by the implementing team (VECO) to contribute to and support the achievement of the desired changes at the level of the boundary partners.
 OM encourages the programme identify strategies which are aimed directly at the boundary partner and those aimed at the environment in which the boundary partner operates.

 - Organisational Practices explain how the implementing team (VECO) is going to operate and organise itself to fulfil its mission.
 It is based on the idea that supporting change in boundary partners requires that the programme team itself is able to change and adapt as well, i.e., not only by being efficient and effective (operational capacities) but also by being relevant (adaptive capacities).